Kapil Sibal

 A University of Delhi and Harvard University graduate, Sibal has practiced law in Wall Street and held several important posts relating to law and administration including Additional Solicitor General, and President of Supreme Court Bar Association.
 Sibal first entered Rajya Sabha in 1998 to represent Bihar.
 Before that, he had unsuccessfully contested for the Lok Sabha against Sushma Swaraj.
 He later contested from Chandni Chowk and won in 2004 and 2009.

-As a senior Indian National Congress member then, Sibal served under Prime Minister Manmohan Singh as a minister holding various portfolios over the years.
-As minister, he headed delegations of India in high-profile international forums.
-His actions in official capacity were controversial multiple times including when he undertook to regulate internet content.
-Sibal often was portrayed as an intellectual face of the Congress who batted for the party on television and in regular columns.
+As a Indian National Congress (INC) member, Sibal served under Prime Minister Manmohan Singh as a minister holding various portfolios during his government.
+As minister, his actions in an official capacity were controversial multiple times, including when he undertook to regulate internet content.
+Sibal often was portrayed as an intellectual face of the INC who batted for the party on television and in regular columns.

-In the Supreme Court of India, he usually represented the Congress.
-He left the Indian National Congress in 2022 to file his nomination for the Rajya Sabha independently but backed by Samajwadi Party.
+In the Supreme Court of India, he usually represented the INC. He left the INC in 2022 to file his nomination for the Rajya Sabha as an independent, but was backed by Samajwadi Party.

 Early life and education

-Sibal was born on 8 August 1948 in Jalandhar in Punjab.
+Sibal was born on 8 August 1948 at Jalandhar in Punjab.
 His family migrated to India during the partition in 1947.
-Kapil Sibal moved to Delhi in 1964.
-After his schooling from St John's High School, he joined St. Stephen's College, Delhi for his B.A.
-He earned his LL.B. degree from the prestigious Faculty of Law, University of Delhi, and later an M.A. in history from St. Stephen's College, Delhi.
-He joined the bar association in 1972.
+After his schooling from St. John's High School, Chandigarh, he moved to Delhi in 1964 and joined the St. Stephen's College, Delhi for his B.A.
+He earned his LL.B. degree from the prestigious Faculty of Law, University of Delhi, and later an M.A. in History from St. Stephen's College, Delhi.

+Sibal joined the bar association in 1972.
 In the year 1973, he qualified for Indian Administrative Services and was offered an appointment.
 But he declined the offer and decided to set up his own law practice.
 Afterwards, he attended the Harvard Law School where he enrolled for an LL.M. which he completed in 1977.
 He was designated as senior lawyer in 1983.

 In 1989, he was appointed the Additional Solicitor General of India.
 In 1994, he appeared in the Parliament as a lawyer and successfully defended V. Ramaswami during impeachment proceedings.
 The impeachment motion was placed in the assembly for debate and voting on 10 May 1993.
 Of 401 members present in the assembly that day, there were 196 votes for impeachment and no votes against and 205 abstentions by ruling Congress and its allies.
-He had served as the President of the Supreme Court Bar association on three occasions, i.e. 1995–1996, 1997–1998 and 2001–2002.
+He had served as the President of the Supreme Court Bar association on four occasions, i.e. 1995–1996, 1997–1998 and 2001–2002, 2024-2025.

-Career
+Legal career

 Kapil Sibal joined the Bar association in 1972.
 He decided to set up his own law practice.
-He was designated as a Senior Lawyer in 1983.
+He was designated as a Senior Lawyer by the High Court of Delhi on 8 November 1983.
 He was the Additional Solicitor General of India between 1989 and 1990, as well.